When you create a Revizto project, you can choose between the following data storage options:

 No data is replicated to other locations and no data is copied by us from this location.
 For more information on data security, see Alibaba Cloud Trust Center.

-If your company's security policy requires storing data on your internal servers, you can keep 3D scenes and 2D sheets on a network drive in your company’s local network.
-Only Issue Tracker data will go to the cloud.
+If your company's security policy requires storing data on your internal servers, you can keep scenes and sheets on a network drive in your company’s local network.
+Only issue tracker data will go to the cloud.
 The following figure shows Revizto data flow in this scenario.

 Only people who have access to a local network can open the model and the project.
-The Issue Tracker data that is stored in the cloud is limited to snapshots of issues, dates, issue tags, names of project team members, and communication between the project team members.
+The issue tracker data that is stored in the cloud is limited to issue screenshots, dates, issue tags, names of project team members, and communication between the project team members.

 A project that is stored in a shared location occupies a project slot in a license.